Antony (footballer, born 2000): Public image

-Controversies and criticism
+Personal life

+Antony is of Portuguese descent.
+On 16 September 2024, he got engaged to his girlfriend Rosilene Silva.

 Domestic violence allegations

-On 4 September 2023, Antony was excluded from Brazil's squad for 2026 FIFA World Cup qualification matches against Bolivia and Peru following allegations of domestic violence against his ex-girlfriend, with Brazilian media outlet Universo Online reporting the existence of photos showing the ex-girlfriend having injuries to her head and her hand as the Greater Manchester Police begin to investigate the case.
+On 4 September 2023, Antony was excluded from Brazil's squad for 2026 FIFA World Cup qualification matches against Bolivia and Peru following allegations of domestic violence against his ex-girlfriend, with Brazilian media outlet UOL reporting the existence of photos showing the ex-girlfriend having injuries to her head and her hand as the Greater Manchester Police begin to investigate the case.
 Amidst two other women also stepping up to accuse Antony of assault, he went on to deny the allegations on Brazilian network SBT on 9 September, claiming that he will "provide the proof and people will understand".
 On 10 September, Manchester United issued a club statement acknowledging the allegations and announcing that an agreement with him was in place to grant him an extended leave of absence following the international break as he dealt with the situation.
 He returned to Manchester United training on 29 September 2023.